This tool reveals which of your favorite apps are sharing way too much data

 After I installed Seudo, the app claimed that TikTok was gathering minute-by-minute details on my network connection, which could help the social media app infer some form of location information.
 McDonald’s, meanwhile, appeared to be gathering all kinds of device data for tracking purposes, and several other apps, including Pandora and photo editor Lensa, were contacting Facebook for no clear reason.

 To be clear, these findings don’t necessarily indict the apps in question.
-TikTok, for instance, claims that it does not collect any location information except possibly at the country or time-zone level.
-But as a tool for privacy advocates and reporters to start holding companies more accountable on privacy, Seudo could be a useful starting point.
+TikTok, for instance, claims that it does not collect any location information except possibly at the country or time-zone level, while Lensa noted after publication of this story that it only send non-personal data to Facebook Analytics.
+Still, as a tool for privacy advocates and reporters to start holding companies more accountable on privacy, Seudo could be a useful starting point.

 “Really, what we’re trying to do is give the negotiating power back to the consumer, where you don’t have to trade off your privacy or your data in order to get a service,” says Sabrina Storozuk, Seudo’s cofounder and CEO.

-Note: This story has been updated with comments from McDonald’s and Lensa.